Philadelphia Parking Authority: Taxicabs and limousines

 The Authority was authorized by the General Assembly in July 2004 to regulate taxis and limousines operating in the city, and to adopt and enforce regulations for their operations.

 Red Light Camera Program

 The Authority has been authorized by the General Assembly to administer a pilot red light enforcement program.
 Cameras are installed at intersections with a high accident rate, and fines are imposed for motorists who run red lights.
 Notices are sent by mail to offenders, based on photos of license plates and the motorists themselves.

 Inspection Expired

 Pennsylvania law requires vehicles to display safety and emission inspection stickers, which must be renewed on an annual basis.
 As these vehicles are parked on a public street, PPA may cite otherwise legally-parked vehicles with expired inspection stickers.
 Failure to respond to these tickets may result in booting, towing, or the sale at auction of a vehicle repeatedly ticketed for an expired inspection violation.

+Controversies

+The PPA has been the subject of ongoing public and political debate regarding its enforcement policies and practices.
+The PPA expanded the use of AI-powered cameras on public transit vehicles.
+The PPA's scope of regulatory authority has also been challenged in court, including a lawsuit alleging that a law granting the PPA a monopoly over abandoned vehicle towing was unconstitutional.
+Additionally, city officials and council hearings have scrutinized the PPA's financial transparency and oversight practices.